w3c/mobile-web-browser-emulator/README.md

 Mobile Web Browser Emulator is a node.js tool which simulate a browser on a mobile device based on chrome.
 This module also allow manipulation via selenium webdriver.

 It could be an easy way to test your mobile web application on a mobile device.
-This module is implemented in the version of W3C's mobileOK Checker (renamed as mobile checker, it is in current development).
+This module is implemented in the new version of W3C's mobileOK Checker (renamed as mobile checker, it is in current development).

 This application work in [headless](https://github.com/kesla/node-headless) mode (powered via XVFB).
 So use it on server side would be so easy.

 # Install

 It will be available on npm soon.
-For the moment, clone the repository on node_modules directory.
+For the moment, clone the repository in your node_modules directory.

 # API